Machine Discovery and Creation (MDAC)

 MDAC (Machine Discovery and Creation)

-The MDAC (Machine Discovery and Creation) project focuses on philosophical, epistemological and ethical questions raised by artificial intelligence (AI) in two areas: in science, AI is now used for a variety of knowledge-generating tasks, such as predicting protein structures for developing new vaccines or restoring ancient inscriptions and making inferences about past societies.
-And in creative spaces, generative AI is increasingly used to produce novel and convincing text and imagery for a variety of artistic and commercial purposes.
+The MDAC (Machine Discovery and Creation) was a short 6-month pilot project (March-August 2023) that focused on philosophical, epistemological and ethical questions raised by artificial intelligence (AI) in two areas: in science, AI is now used for a variety of knowledge-generating tasks, such as predicting protein structures for developing new drugs or restoring ancient inscriptions and making inferences about past societies.
+And in creative pursuits, generative AI is increasingly used to produce novel and convincing text and imagery for a variety of artistic and commercial purposes.

-MDAC seeks to make philosophical contributions to a range of novel epistemological, ethical and legal questions raised by these developments, such as: can machines be creators and discoverers in their own right?
-What attributes and virtues, e.g. imagination, autonomy or humility, do AI systems require to make significant contributions to artistic and scientific pursuits?
+MDAC made philosophical contributions to a range of novel conceptual, ethical and legal questions raised by these developments, such as: can machines be 'creators' and 'discoverers'?
+What attributes and virtues, e.g. imagination, autonomy or humility, do AI systems require to make significant contributions to creative and scientific pursuits?
 Can generative AI used in science produce evidence, on par with material evidence or expert judgment, or can it merely produce hypotheses we might seek evidence for?

 Dr. Donal Khosrowi (philosophy of science, philosophy of ML/AI)

-Dr. Finola Finn (history, methodology, visual and conceptual art, public engagement)
+Dr. Finola Finn (University of Luxembourg; history, methodology, visual and conceptual art, public engagement)

 M.A.
-Elinor Clark (philosophy of science, philosophy of ML/AI)
+Elinor Clark (Durham University; philosophy of science, philosophy of ML/AI)

 Our second MDAC paper, "Diffusing the Creator: Attributing Credit for Generative AI Outputs", has been accepted at IACAP 2023 (Prague) and AIES '23 (Montreal) and will appear in the Proceedings of the 2023 AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society (AIES 2023) shortly.
 You can download the paper here.

-Our third MDAC paper, "Can generative AI produce scientific evidence?" is currently in progress and was presented at LICPOS 2023 Lisbon as well as smaller workshops.
+Our third MDAC paper, "Can generative AI produce scientific evidence?" iwas presented at LICPOS 2023 Lisbon, PSA 2024 New Orleans as well as smaller workshops.
+It was accepted for publication in the Philosophy of Science contributed papers special issue, forthcoming this fall.
+You can find a preprint here.

 Please get in touch with Donal Khosrowi if you're interested in our project and in collaborating on related themes in the future.